 Support for families

-AFP Child Protection Operations (CPO) and the ACCCE have developed brochures to support families affected by child sexual exploitation.
-The brochures are state specific and contain a list of support services that are available both locally and nationally that can provide information, advice, support and counselling for families and children.
+AFP Child Protection Operations (CPO) and the ACCCE have developed a tailored list of resources to support families affected by child sexual exploitation.
+These are state specific and contain a list of support services that are available both locally and nationally that can provide information, advice, support and counselling for families and children.

 Find support services relevant your state or territory